 Nagaon Through Warangal

-Here’s N through Z from highest to lowest.
+Here’s cities in India, N through Z from highest pollution levels to lowest pollution levels.

 And here’s that same list in alphabetical order.